embatbr/goto-project/README.md

 When you type `goto <label>` it internally does `cd <target>`, where `target` is the absolute path pointed by `label`.
 The flags `-l` and `-a` lists the label's target.
 It's equivalento to `cd <target> && ls -l[a] && cd -`.

-###goto-label
+###label

-    usage: goto-label [-h] [-d | -r] [label] [target]
+    usage: goto-label [-h] [-d | -r] [name] [target]

     positional arguments:
-      label          name of the label
+      name           name of the label
-      target         path of the target directory
+      target         path of the directory

     optional arguments:
       -h, --help     show this help message and exit -d, --delete   delete an existing label
       -r, --replace  replace an existing label's target

 Create, replace or delete a label.
-If argument `label` is not provided, the actual directory's basename is taken as `label`.
+If argument `name` is not provided, the actual directory's basename is taken as `name`.
 If argument `target` is not provided, the actual path is taken as `target`.
 The command writes on a file *.goto/labels*, usually located at the user's home.